mieskolainen/icenet/_sources/notes/introduction.rst.txt

 That is, they can be used without any specific strict workflow and can handle near arbitrary inputs as suitable.

-The most physics applications such as signal from background discrimination fit under certain "quasi-templated YAML-python-workflow" as manifested from the implemented applications.
+Many high energy physics applications such as a signal from background discrimination problem fit under certain "quasi-templated YAML-python-workflow" as manifested from the implemented applications.